-The EPA classified PFAS as an "emerging contaminant" in 2016 and established a (non-enforceable and non-regulatory) lifetime health advisory level.
-The California State Water Resources Control Board Division of Drinking Water (SWRCB-DDW) established notification and response levels for three PFAS chemicals in California, including: perfluorooctanoate (PFOA), perfluorooctanesulfonate (PFOS), and perfluorobutane sulfonate (PFBS).
-If these are detected at or above the response level, it is recommended that a water source is taken out of service [9].
-Environmental justice advocates would like the Office of Environmental Health Hazard Assessment (OEHHA) to develop a public health goal (PHG) for PFAS as a class, allowing the effective regulation of all (approximately 4.700) PFAS chemicals in drinking water.
+The California State Water Resources Control Board Division of Drinking Water (SWRCB-DDW) established notification and response levels for three PFAS chemicals in 2021 and 2022, including: perfluorooctanoate (PFOA), perfluorooctanesulfonate (PFOS), perfluorobutane sulfonate (PFBS), and perfluorohexane sulfonic acid (PFHxS).
+If these are detected at or above the response level, they recommend that a water source is taken out of service.
+Environmental justice advocates would like the Office of Environmental Health Hazard Assessment (OEHHA) to develop a public health goal (PHG) for PFAS as a class, allowing the effective regulation of all (approximately 4,700) PFAS chemicals in drinking water.